TosbackCgusBridge-Bot/CGUs-versions/Gilt/Privacy Policy.md

 *   Shopping behavior and preferences, and a record of the purchases you make on our websites
 *   Other details that you may submit to us or that may be included in the information provided to us by third parties

-In addition, when you visit our websites or use our mobile applications, we may collect certain information by automated means, such as cookies, web beacons and other technologies.
+In addition, when you visit our websites or use our mobile applications, we may collect certain information by automated means, such as cookies and web beacons.
 A “cookie” is a text file that websites send to a visitor‘s computer or other Internet-connected device to uniquely identify the visitor’s browser or to store information or settings in the browser.
 A “web beacon,” also known as an Internet tag, pixel tag or clear GIF, is used to transmit information back to a web server.
 We also may use third-party website analytics tools (such as Omniture or Google), that collect information about visitor traffic on our sites and mobile applications.
 The information we may collect by automated means includes:

 *   Information about the devices our visitors use to access the Internet (such as the IP address and the device, browser and operating system type)
 *   URLs that refer visitors to our sites